Judge rules Value Village deceived Spokane customers

-SPOKANE, Wash. — The state of Washington is suing the parent company of Value Village claiming it misled customers into thinking their stores benefited charities.
+SPOKANE, Wash. — The State of Washington successfully sued the parent company of Value Village for misleading customers into thinking their stores benefited charities.

+Judge Roger Rogoff found Value Village deceived customers in the Spokane area when it advertised that purchases would benefit the Rypien Foundation.

 “Value Village profited by misleading Washingtonians into believing that it was a nonprofit,” Attorney General Bob Ferguson said in the statement.

 Value Village locations in the Spokane area paid the Rypien foundation a flat fee per month for the use of their name and logo.
-However, Rypien did not benefit from purchases made at the store, according to a statement from the Washington State Attorney's Office.
+However, the foundation did not benefit from purchases made at the store, according to a statement from the Washington State Attorney's Office.

 The Rypien foundation assists families who are battling childhood cancer through the support of community organizations that provide direct support and services.